-RLS 140 INDEPENDENT STUDY IN REAL ESTATE
+INDEPENDENT STUDY IN REAL ESTATE RLS 140 (1-3T)

-This course allows a student to pursue independent studies in the real estate field.
+1-3 credits This course allows a student to pursue independent studies in the real estate field.
 Projects and/or topics may be assigned by the instructor or designed by the student, with instructor's approval.

-RLS 190 REAL ESTATE WORKSHOP (1-3T) 1-3 credits
+REAL ESTATE WORKSHOP (1-3T) RLS 190 1-3 credits